Adding a New CCPP-Compliant Scheme

 The evaporation process associated with the increased surface latent heat flux makes more moisture available in the atmosphere, which triggers stronger convection.

 A: This exercise shows us that if some properties of the surface energy budget system change in such a way that the surface latent heat flux goes up, the system will rebalance to compensate for this change.
-In this case, we note that the sensible heat flux was reduced after the second day of forecast, even though we did not modify it directly.
+In this case, we note that the sensible heat flux was reduced for much of the forecast, even though we did not modify it directly.
 The sensible heat flux depends on the difference in temperature between the sea surface temperature and the air, the wind speed, and the surface heat exchange coefficient.
 Given that sea surface temperature changes very slowly, the changes in sensible heat flux can be attributed to lowering of the air temperature or increase in the wind speed.
 Those are non-linear effects deriving from the increase in latent heat flux.